-In terms of GVA, the share of the Dutch Blue Economy to the national economy decreased from 2.4% in 2009 to 1.8% in 2020, prior to rebounding in 2021 once the pandemic crisis was overcome.
-In nominal terms, GVA reached its highest level in 2021, thanks to a remarkable 22% increase from the previous year.
+In terms of GVA, the share of the Dutch Blue Economy to the national economy decreased from 2.4% in 2013-2014 to 1.8% in 2020, prior to rebounding in 2021 once the pandemic crisis was overcome.
+In nominal terms, GVA reached its highest level on our records in 2022, thanks to a remarkable 60% increase from the previous year.

 The Netherlands has amongst the largest container seaports in the EU, serving as major gateways for containerized cargo in Europe.
-The Port of Rotterdam is by far the largest container port in Europe, handling a significant volume of TEUs (Twenty-foot Equivalent Units) each hear.
-In 2020, the port handled approximately 14.8 million TEUs of containerized cargo.
-It is followed by the Port of Amsterdam (4th largest in the EU), and Zeeland Seaports (20th).
+The Port of Rotterdam is by far the largest container port in Europe, handling approximately 402 million tonnes in 2023 (11.8% of the total gross weight of goods handled in all EU ports).
+It is followed by the Port of Amsterdam – the 4th largest in the EU (81 million tonnes), and Zeeland Seaports (37 million tonnes).

-The ports of Amsterdam and Rotterdam are also major passenger ports, serving as a hub for ferry services to and from the United Kingdom, and ports of call for cruise ships and other passenger vessels.
-In total, approx 775 thousand passengers pass through these ports each year (2021 data).
+The ports of Rotterdam and Amsterdam (in this order) are also the largest passenger ports in the Netherlands, serving as a hub for ferry services to and from the United Kingdom and ports of call for cruise ships and other passenger vessels.
+In total, approx 1.9 million passengers embarked or disembarked through these two ports in 2023.

-Several organizations are monitoring the Dutch Blue Economy at the national level, as illustrated below:
+Several organisations are monitoring the Dutch Blue Economy at the national level and/or promoting its performance, as illustrated below:

 The Royal Netherlands Institute for Sea Research (NIOZ) is the national oceanographic institute and the Netherlands’ centre of expertise for ocean, sea and coast.
 The overarching research questions at NIOZ are related to understanding how marine systems work, how they are changing due to anthropogenic and natural impacts, and what benefits can be obtained from them in a sustainable manner.